 American Folk Music - In this class, students explore the American folk music tradition and follow its progression through the 19th and 20th centuries.
 We focus on the music of various historical time periods, such as: the Antebellum South, Civil War, Westward Expansion, Industrialization of modern America, the Progressive Era in which blues and jazz were birthed, Depression Era and the '60s Folk revival.
 Some of the musical personalities whose music we will learn are: Stephen Foster, Robert Johnson, Louis Armstrong, Louis Jordan, Billie Holiday, Woody Guthrie and Bob Dylan.
 All instruments, voices and levels are accepted.

 Recorder Ensemble - This class provides an opportunity to create beautiful music on a sensitive instrument.
 Students learn to play in a focused, analytical and, at the same time, expressive manner.
 The literature presented ranges from the Middle Ages to Baroque and Modern composers (like Arvo Part, Blaker or Maute).
 Students work on specific recorder techniques, such as how to create dynamics, articulation and improvisation.

 Performing Arts (Drama) is a required series of courses at Summerfield Waldorf High School.
-All students in the ninth through twelfth grades prepare and perform plays either for their classes alone (e.g. ninth grade Tragedy and Comedy main lesson) or for the entire school community, as exemplified by the 12th grade play that is traditionally performed for the public at the end of school.
+All students in the ninth through twelfth grades prepare and perform plays either for their classes alone (e.g. ninth grade Tragedy and Comedy main lesson) or for the entire school community, as exemplified by the 12th grade play that is traditionally performed for the public at the end of school year.
 In Summerfield’s high school, dramatic productions are considered an important component of the academic program because their success requires both focus and intense personal commitment.
-Students are called upon to put forward their best efforts as they collaborate with their fellow students in many ways: rehearsing, creating costumes, designing and building sets, acquiring props, and managing the myriad aspects of staging.
+Students are called upon to put forward their best efforts as they collaborate with their fellow peers in many ways: rehearsing, creating costumes, designing and building sets, acquiring props, and managing the myriad aspects of staging.
 Inevitably, the work the students undertake in the performing arts area of the curriculum helps to build the feeling of community within a class through the highly interactive tasks of theater production.

 9th grade - Tragedy and Comedy - Main Lesson Block, Improvisation and Speech afternoon track class.